Environmental time-series signal processing: Contribution isolation based on background subtraction, deseasonalisation and/or deweathering.

 Regarding seasonal terms and frequency

-analysis, see also stl
+analysis, see also stl and

 Examples